 All lenders will require that you have a regular source of income, be at least 18 years old and be a citizen or permanent resident of the US.

 Oregon HEAT, Temporary Assistance to Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) all provide help for people who struggle to pay their everyday bills.
-In addition, you can ask friends or family for help, apply for a debt consolidation loan or negotiate with your creditors to lower your monthly payments.
+In addition, you can ask friends or family for help or negotiate with your creditors to lower your monthly payments.

-A payday loan can be a good way to get out of a tough spot.
-Before you borrow, be sure you can pay back the full amount of your loan — the principal and the interest–and confirm that the lender is operating by Oregon state standards.
+A payday loan can be a quick way to get out of a tough financial spot.
+Before you borrow, be sure you can pay back the full amount of your loan — the principal and the interest.
+Always confirm that the lender is operating by Oregon state standards.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.